fossasia/badgemagic.fossasia.org/README.txt

 == Upgrade Notice ==

-= 1.3.2 =
+= 1.3.3 =
-Minor update.
-Exclude replies notice fixed, No. Tweets correct calculation.
+Fixed retweets truncated links and more.